Independence Day is at the top of my list for holidays, possibly tied with Thanksgiving.

 - In the bowl of an electric mixer, whip cream with powdered sugar and 1/4 teaspoon vanilla until stiff peaks form.

 - Fold half of the whipped cream mixture into cream cheese mixture and mix well until smooth.
 Repeat with the second half of the whipped cream mixture.

 - In the bottom of a graham cracker crust, layer slices of strawberries.
 Over top, spoon cream mixture and smooth using the back of a spoon.

 - Garnish with fresh berries.
-Chill until ready to serve, up to one day.
+Chill at least 2 hours or until ready to serve, up to one day.

 Nutrition Information:Yield: 10 Serving Size: 1 slice

 Amount Per Serving: Calories: 331Total Fat: 24gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 65mgSodium: 162mgCarbohydrates: 28gFiber: 2gSugar: 20gProtein: 3g